- 50% off exhibitions with National Art Pass.

 In 1994, the Art Fund helped the Gallery to acquire Tracey Emin's Family Suite: 20 drawings dealing with the artist's archetypal themes of sex, her family, her abortions and Margate.

 Joan Miró's Maternité is celebrated as one of the masterpieces of his early maturity.
 A symbolic homage to fertility and womanhood, the painting's wit comes from its highly distilled images.
 A female ideogram stands in for a woman, each breast supporting a wriggling child.
 A sperm-like creature at the centre of the painting reflects the male's sole role in the process.

-Placing six life-size cast iron figures at various points along the Water of Leith, from the Scottish National Gallery of Modern Art to the harbour where the river meets the sea, Anthony Gormley's 6 Times is the first publicly sited work by the artist in Scotland.
+Six life-size cast iron figures appear at various points along the Water of Leith, from the Scottish National Gallery of Modern Art to the harbour where the river meets the sea.
+These form Anthony Gormley's 6 Times – the first publicly sited work by the artist in Scotland.
 Gormley said of the project: 'It is wonderful to have the chance to make a work that connects so many different parts of this great city.
 When you see one you will, perhaps, remember another.
 The idea is to connect to time, weather and place and play part in the making of a scene, a picture, a reality, incomplete without you: the observer.'